edhoblyn/GameBrief/Docs/GameBrief_Team_Tasks.md

 ## End-of-Day Goal

-By the end of the next cycle, the team should aim to have:
+This board is now intentionally clear for the end of the day.

-1. Events filters shipped
+Tomorrow's planning session should:

-2. Recommendation placeholder content replaced with a first real block
+1. Fill the `Now` section with only the tasks the team can actively carry
-3. Summary buttons protected against duplicate submits
+2. Add owners to those tasks, but allow reassignment if someone finishes faster than expected
-4. Notification / reminder UX moved beyond placeholder controls and basic flashes
+3. Fill `Next Up` with the next best tasks in priority order rather than by person
-5. At least one events/reminders polish task started after the current round
+4. Add backup tasks only if the core queue is clear